hn303/30DayMapChallenge-Bot/README.md

 ### Top Favourited/:heart: Maps

-As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this map challenge is NOT a competation.
+As [Topi Tjukanov](https://twitter.com/tjukanov) mentioned in [30DayMapChallenge](https://github.com/tjukanovt/30DayMapChallenge) page, this map challenge is NOT a competition.
 Although this repo sorts maps by their favorite count and retweet count, this repo never intend to compare all the wonderful maps but create a altas of inspiring maps for a reference.
 I am also interested in exploring topis in replies in those maps with more attention (if i have time).

 Top favorited tweets refers to the tweets get many `liked`/:heart:.
 The faviorite count is extracted from `favorite_count` value in tweet metadata.